-- Lincoln Diocesan Pro-Life Poster and Essay Contest - Students in 1st-8th grades participate in this diocese-wide contest each year. - Page One
+- Lincoln Diocesan Pro-Life Poster and Essay Contest Students in 1st 9th grades participate in this diagona wide contest each up - Students in 1st-8th grades participate in this diocese-wide contest each year. - Page One

 Page One is an extra-curricular reading program that focuses on getting students to read different types of literature, read for enjoyment, and identify themselves as readers.
 Students in Grades 3-8 can participate.
+Level I: Grades 3 & 4; Level II: Grades 5 & 6; Level III: Grades 7 & 8

-Level I: Grades 3 & 4; Level II: Grades 5 & 6; Level III: Grades 7 & 8 Students read throughout the summer and school year.
+Students read throughout the summer and school year.
 Two all-city events are hosted: Fun Day in March and a Competition in April.
 Students meet with their coaches for a weekly practice, beginning in January.
 All Page One books are located in a designated area of the school library.
 The St. Joseph School coordinator is Rachel Hanigan, rachel-hanigan@cdolinc.net